aeternity/protocol/AENS.md

 A `definition` field is a mapping of `subname` to `pointers`, where the `pointers` for subname SHOULD NOT contain multiple entries with the same key.

-The execution of `subname` transaction first removes all subnames belonging to provided existing name, and then inserts all subnames into naming tree with their respective pointers.
+The execution of `subname` transaction is semantically equivalent to:
+- removal of all subnames belonging to provided `existing` name
+- inserting of all subnames into naming tree with their respective pointers

 To just remove all subnames of a name, the `definition` should be empty.